bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 ![Gene sets database](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/ORA9.png?raw=true)

 3d.
 Number of permutations - 100.
-The number of permutations is the number of times that the gene-sets will be randomized in order to create a null distribution to calculate the FDR.
+The number of permutations is the number of times that the gene-sets will be randomized in order to create a null distribution to calculate the FDR.  :exclamation: use 2000 when you do it for your own data outside the workshop.

 3e.
 Ranked list - select by clicking on the arrow and highlighting rank file.